Dog Bites and Attacks

 Being bitten by a dog can be an intensely traumatic and painful experience.
 Dog bites can cause lacerations, puncture wounds, broken bones and disfigurement.
 The likelihood of infection is high, leading to other complications.
 Children are among the most common victims of dog bites, and the stress of the experience can lead to serious psychological trauma.

 In New Mexico, recovering damages (the legal term for financial compensation) after a dog bite can be a difficult process.
-At Szantho Law Firm, our legal knowledge, discipline and aggressive approach can help you get the compensation you deserve after your dog bite.
+At the Szantho Law Firm, our legal knowledge, discipline and aggressive approach can help you get the compensation you deserve after your dog bite.

 New Mexico's dog bite laws are complicated.
 We can make sense of them